The following brief notes are provided to assist members fully understand these cost tables.

 This again is the average obtained from the survey.
-You must assess the total overheads in your business and allocate them to vehicles.
-The simplest way of doing this is in proportion to gross weights.
-Remember also that if you run a business with other activities besides vehicle operations, only overheads attributable to the vehicles should be allocated to them.
+You must assess the total overheads in your own business and allocate them to vehicles.
+The simplest way of doing this is in proportion to vehicle gross weights.
+Remember also that if you run a business with other activities besides vehicle operations such as warehousing or vehicle recovery, only overheads specifically attributable to the haulage operation should be allocated directly to them.

 Overheads are all business costs not specifically identified in the cost sheets.
 Typically, but not exclusively, they will include:

-b) Administration Overheads: Include total property costs (i.e. rents and rates paid, gas, water and electricity, property repairs and maintenance, general insurance, general office expenses, postage, telephone charges, legal fees, bank charges (not interest), hire of furniture and equipment, IT systems, depreciation of staff cars, audit fees, management consultancy fees and sales promotion, bad debts and security services, welfare and ancillary wages.
+b) Administration Overheads: These include total property costs incurred by the transport operation, not including the warehouse (i.e. rents and rates paid, gas, water and electricity, property repairs and maintenance, general insurance, general office expenses, postage, telephone charges, legal fees, bank charges (not interest), hire or depreciation of furniture and equipment, IT systems, depreciation or rental of staff cars, subsistence payments to managers, audit fees, management consultancy fees and sales promotion, bad debts and security services, welfare and ancillary wages;

-c) Operational Overheads: Include carriers licence, goods in transit insurance, price of sheets, ropes, dunnage, running of breakdown vehicles, service vans and staff cars, maintenance and cleaning of tanker/refrigerated/garage equipment, tachograph, tools and consumable materials.
+c) Operational Overheads: nclude Operator’s licence, goods in transit insurance, price of equipment such as sheets, ropes, dunnage, running of breakdown vehicles, service vans and staff cars including fuel, maintenance and cleaning of tanker/refrigerated/garage equipment, tachograph charts, tachograph analysis, tools and consumable materials.

-Additional costs such as bonuses, excess hours and subsistence, tolls and ferry costs, do not accrue on any consistent time or distance-related basis.
-They are specifically individual both to companies and to individual jobs within those companies.
-They must, therefore, be charged direct to jobs as incurred and have not been included in these Tables.
+Additional costs such as bonuses, overtime hours and subsistence, tolls and ferry costs do not accrue on any consistent time or distance-related basis.
+They are specific to individual jobs.
+They must, therefore, be charged direct to those transport jobs as incurred and have therefore not been included in these Tables.